allenai/allennlp/tutorials/misc/migrating-to-0.4.0.md

 ## `Batch`

+To handle tensorization,
-Accordingly, 0.4.0 introduces the notion of a `Batch`, which is basically just a list of `Instance`s.
+0.4.0 introduces the notion of a `Batch`, which is basically just a list of `Instance`s.
 In particular, a `Batch` knows how to compute padding for its instances and convert them to tensors.